michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README_D2RL_Train.md

 pip install -r requirements_d2rl_train.txt
 ```
 # Usage

+> Please note for Step 1 and Step 4, the user should activate the Python environment installed in README.md as both of them are running testing experiments.

+> For Step 2 and Step 3, the user should activate the Python environment installed in README_D2RL_Train.md as both of them are running training experiments.

 ## 1. AV Testing Using Behavior Policy
 Please run the following commands to run the simulation and generate the raw experiment results for behavior policy-based testing (the experiment_name can be specified by users):